aws/aws-sdk-ruby/README.md

 ### 2.0.0.rc14 Upgrading Notes

 RC14 simplifies the API versioning strategy.
 This may require small changes for users that use the API version locking options.
+Also, there are minor changes when configuring raw endpoints.

 * Versioned client classes removed, e.g. `Aws::S3::Client::V20060301.new` should
   be replaced with `Aws::S3::Client.new`